-So finally I look forward to welcoming you at one of our next CIPD Humber Branch events, whether it is the first time you have attended or you are one of our regular supporters.
+Finally, I look forward to speaking to you at one of our next CIPD Humber Branch events, whether it is the first time you attend, or you are one of our regular supporters.

-To support the CIPD by providing a forum for all HR professionals in the Humber region that:
+To support the CIPD by providing a forum for all HR and L&D professionals in the Humber region that:

 - contributes to the development and promotion of good practice in the field of management and development of people by providing accessible opportunities for continuing professional development